Transfer Options

 Course Title: Principles of Social Psychology Goal Areas: 05,07 Credits: 3

-Course Description: This course analyzes how individual's thoughts, feelings and actions are influenced by others.
+Course Description: This course examines the major theories and classic research studies of Social Psychology.
+We will analyze how individuals thoughts, feelings and actions are influenced by others.
 Topics include perception, attraction, altruism, aggression, attitudes, leadership, conformity and obedience, stereotyping and prejudice, persuasion and propaganda and the self-concept.
-Prerequisite: Soc 1110 or Psyc 1160 or Permission from Instructor

 Course Title: Psychological Disorders Goal Areas: 05 Credits: 3